-October 23, 2001: Apple CEO Steve Jobs introduces the first iPod, a device capable of holding an entire music library in a highly portable package.
+October 23, 2001: Apple CEO Steve Jobs introduces the first iPod, a device capable of storing an entire music library in a highly portable package.

-The first-generation device boasts a 5GB hard drive capable of storing “1,000 songs in your pocket.”
-That may not sound too dazzling in a world in which people can stream the massive Apple Music library from their iPhones.
-But it was a game-changer at the time!
+The first-generation device boasts a 5GB hard drive capable of putting “1,000 songs in your pocket.”
+That may not sound too dazzling in a world in which people can stream the massive Apple Music library from their iPhones, but it was a game-changer at the time!

 iPod changes the course of Apple history